Dikachi-P/alx-system_engineering_devops/0x00-shell_basics/README.md

 11-lists: list all files including hidden files in the current directory, parent directory and /boot directory
 12-file_type: print type of file iamafile in the tmp directory
 13-symbolic_link: create a symbolic link named __ls__ in the /bin/ls directory
 14-copy_html: copy all .html files from current directory to parent directory, copy only files that do not existing in the parent or newer version files to the parent directory
+100-lets_move: move all files beginning with uppercase letter to subdirectory u in the tmp directory